 The biggest job after every expo is "tunneling": turning the typed-up survex data into drawings.

 Cavers are usually pretty good, with some encouragement, at typing their survey notes into survex files and scanning their notes and underground sketches (in the plastic survey wallets) as scanfiles into the online wallets.
 But the outstanding tasks list after expo is always much longer than we would like.
-So the list of surveys attached to a cave is incomplete, as can be seen by looking at the equivalent logbook records of trips for those dates (scroll down to the bottom of the expedition page for the calendar).
+So the list of surveys attached to a cave is incomplete, as can be seen by looking at the scans of raw survey data or the the equivalent logbook records of trips for those dates.

 There is always a backlog of surveyed caves that need their scanned centrelines annotating with the in-cave sketches, and then re-scanning and tracing using tunnel (or therion) to produce a survey.
 This is "tunneling".